mirkix/BBBMINI/doc/software/software.md

 If ArduPilot should start automatically at boot time follow the instructions below:

-1. Connect to you BeagleBone via ssh with `ssh debian@beaglebone`
+1. Connect to your BeagleBone via ssh with `ssh debian@beaglebone`
 2. Edit `/etc/rc.local` with `sudo nano /etc/rc.local`
 3. Modify file to (use your ArduPilot file and parameter):
 ```